RAE-NWM: Navigation World Model in Dense Visual Representation Space: Extended Details on the Dynamics Conditioning Module

-As visualized in Figure~\ref{fig:gate_visualization}, the results empirically validate our design motivation.
-Consistent with our physical intuition, the network learns to maintain a dominant dependence on the kinematic prior during the early high-noise stages ($t \to 1$) to enforce strong structural guidance for establishing the global topology.
-Conversely, as the denoising process approaches the clean data manifold ($t \to 0$), the relative intensity of the dynamics condition autonomously decays.
-This self-adaptive modulation effectively relaxes the global constraints, preserving the purity of the temporal conditioning to synthesize high-frequency visual details without introducing rigid artifacts.
-Furthermore, the notably narrow interquartile ranges (shaded regions) demonstrate that this temporal allocation is highly stable across diverse evaluation samples, rather than being an artifact of specific input motions.
+As visualized in Figure~\ref{fig:gate_visualization}, the network learns to maintain stronger dependence on the kinematic prior during high-noise stages ($t \to 1$), which provides structural guidance for establishing global topology.
+As the denoising process approaches the clean data manifold ($t \to 0$), the relative intensity of the dynamics condition decays, allowing the model to refine visual details with weaker rigid motion constraints.
+The narrow interquartile ranges also indicate that this temporal allocation is stable across diverse evaluation samples.